emartinez-cbdemo/microblog-backend/README.md

 This is the backend API for our demo microblog (knockoff twitter) application.

-It is written in Python using the [Django](https://www.djangoproject.com/) framework. check the webhooks that Jenkins mentions as having no credentials: April 20 12:16
+It is written in Python using the [Django](https://www.djangoproject.com/) framework.

 ---

 ## How to run it